RobertFacundo/eCommerceF/README.md

 Proceed to checkout, where the order is confirmed.

 Finally, they are redirected to a success screen indicating the purchase was completed.

+## Responsive Design
+The entire project is completely responsive, ensuring an optimal user experience on all devices, from mobile phones and tablets to desktop screens.

 ## Project Structure and Technologies
 The project is designed to be scalable and modular, using: